Augusto Fernández: Cádiz

-On 23 June 2020, Fernández returned to Spain and joined Segunda División side Cádiz CF for the remainder of the season.
-He signed an extension for the following season later, with the club achieving promotion to the La Liga.
+On 23 June 2020, Fernández returned to Spain and joined Segunda División side Cádiz for the remainder of the season.
+He signed an extension for the following season later, with the club achieving promotion to La Liga.
 On 21 May 2021, after securing first division football for the upcoming season, Fernández announced his retirement from football.

 International career

 Fernández made his full international debut for Argentina on 15 September 2011, starting in a 0–0 Superclásico de las Américas home draw against Brazil.
-On 2 June 2014 he was included in Alejandro Sabella's final 23-man squad for the year's FIFA World Cup, but was only an unused substitute during the whole tournament.
+On 2 June 2014, he was included in Alejandro Sabella's final 23-man squad for the year's FIFA World Cup, but was only an unused substitute during the whole tournament.
 In May 2016, he was included in Gerardo Martino's 23-man Argentina squad for the Copa América Centenario, being a starter for most of the tournament before missing the final after getting injured in the semifinal match.